Cost guide

 Why is solar wiring so expensive?

-Because safe wiring is sized to current and distance, and protection devices must match system voltage and amperage.
+Because safe wiring is sized to current and distance, and protection devices must match the voltage and amperage of the system.

 How can I reduce wiring cost safely?